 There is a pillar of salt, considered by locals to be Lot’s wife from the biblical story.

-We decided to stay at a resort hotel for just one night.
-The resorts on the north coast in Jordan are fairly isolated and you are pretty much tied to the activities and restaurants there.
-For example, it’s difficult to eat at establishments outside the resort and outside restaurants are more likely to cater to tourists rather than offer local fare.
+We decided to stay at a resort for just one night.
+The hotels on the north coast in Jordan are fairly self-contained and you are pretty much tied to the activities and restaurants there.
+For example, it was difficult for us to find somewhere to eat at establishments outside the resort and outside restaurants are more likely to cater to tourists.
 Our hotel had its own beach located about a two minute drive via a free shuttle bus (if you were lazy) or a ten minute walk from the swimming pools.
 Initially we wondered why there were pools when the purpose of our visit was to swim in the sea but it became clear later when we bathed.

-We’re not convinced that the mud did endow us with youth and beauty but bathing was an most definitely an interesting experience.
+We’re not convinced that the mud did endow us with eternal beauty but bathing was an most definitely an interesting experience.